The book referred to in this article, Attached, features in this list of 35 Life Changing Self-Development Books to Read ASAP.

-4. Avoidant attachment types (around 25% of the population) are extremely independent, self-directed, and often uncomfortable with intimacy.
-They’re commitment-phobes and experts at rationalizing their way out of any intimate situation.
-In every relationship, they always (like, always) have an exit strategy.
-And they often construct their lifestyle in such a way to avoid commitment or too much intimate contact.
-This is the guy that busies up his schedule so as to limit your time together, or the girl that dates loads of guys telling them all the same thing; ‘nothing serious please’.
+4. Avoidant attachment types (around 25% of the population) are independent, self-referencing and usually uncomfortable with intimacy.
+They may avoid commitment and/or construct their lifestyle in such a way to avoid too much contact with their partners i.e. by keeping a full schedule.
 Avoidants probably have the most difficult time of all in relationships, just because satisfaction is so elusive.

 The dating pool

 6. Fun fact: Among singles, statistically there are more avoidants, since people with a secure attachment are more likely to be in a relationship.
 Unlike avoidants, they aren’t searching for an ideal, so when a relationship ends, they aren’t single too long.